ptrandev/ptrandev/README.md

 Hi, I'm Phillip.

 I am a graduate student at Boston University studying computer science.
-I'm currently working at Atllas, Inc. as a full stack developer, where I develop tools that enable billions of dollars worth of real estate transactions.
+I'm currently working at Atllas, Inc. as Head of Product, where I develop tools that enable billions of dollars worth of real estate transactions.

-Within the world of software engineering, I am most interest in crafting beautiful, functional web applications and developing robust, adaptable computer vision systems for robots.
+Within the world of software engineering, I am most interested in crafting beautiful, functional web applications and developing robust, adaptable computer vision systems for robots.
 Check out my personal projects here.